Put me in, coach

 Your support of the Nursing Education Endowment helps us invest in Advocate Illinois Masonic's nurses.
 The endowment generates interest that supports the medical center's unique R.N. residency program, provides for continuing education and professional development, and recognizes nurses who continue to improve our care and make Advocate Illinois Masonic one of the best places for nursing in the country.

 Advocate Illinois Masonic’s autism program is on the cutting edge of autism treatment.
 The program stresses early diagnosis, intensive treatment, and support for parents, caregivers and siblings.
 The program offers extensive parent training, provides therapy for the child in a variety of settings including the home, and adapts its services to meet the distinct needs of each child and family.
+Our annual Tee Off Against Autism golf outing benefits the Austism Treatment Program.
+Next year's event is tentatively scheduled for Monday, August 4, 2014.

 Education and Research